Hawk Property Subarea Planning

 The Planning Commission reviewed the final documents and public testimony at their November 21, 2013 public meeting.
 After further discussion and deliberation the Planning Commission voted to forward to the city council the Planned Action Ordinance and Preferred Subarea Plan with a recommendation to approve.

-The Planning Commission and City Council will be hold a joint study session on Tuesday, December 10, 2013 to discuss the Hawk Property Subarea Planning process and the Planning Commission's recommendation.
+The Planning Commission and City Council held a joint study session on Tuesday, December 10, 2013 to discuss the Hawk Property Subarea Planning process and the Planning Commission's recommendation.

 Project Milestones & Opportunities for Public Involvement